TheDolentCity/paladins-of-awoudan/src/content/docs/classes/paladin-of-the-celadon-tower.md

 ---
 title: Paladin of the Celadon Tower
 description: The old wizard, Myrrdin, is long dead.
 There are still a few who learned but an inkling of his wizard ways.
 His acolytes persist in his tower, pouring over his handwritten tomes for inklings of knowledge.
 You have gleaned some of his mysterious spell craft.
-Controller.
+Controller, with some blaster aspects.
 ---

 _The old wizard, Myrrdin, is long dead.
 There are still a few who learned but an inkling of his wizard ways.
 His acolytes persist in his tower, pouring over his handwritten tomes for inklings of knowledge.
 You have gleaned some of his mysterious spell craft.
-Controller._
+Controller, with some blaster aspects._

 ## Ability Scores